rumpkernel/rumpctrl/README.md

 Rumprun takes NetBSD program (see Makefile) and compiles it using the NetBSD ABI, and then dynamically opens the compiled program.
 The system calls that the program makes are being served by a rump kernel instead of the host kernel.

 Currently tested on Linux and FreeBSD, and should be generally portable.
-Unfortunately there are some issues with constructors not being called on NetBSD, so not everything works correctly.
+On a NetBSD host, there are some issues with constructors not being called.
 A good deal of NetBSD utilities will already work (see end of this file for list of ones built out-of-the-box).

 Building
 ========